Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Discussion

-Through our observations of lab activities conducted with community members, we learned that algorithmic crime mapping served as an educational tool that taught them several key aspects of algorithmic decision-making.
-First, the application focused on familiar city neighborhoods which helped establish a degree of comfort in the lab activity such that community members were not overwhelmed and were able to freely deliberate.
-Second, by engaging with parameters, community members understood that the underlying algorithm was simply generating estimates (i.e., hotspots) and not some objective truth.
-Their choice of parameters (i.e., size, smoothness, and distance between hotspots) impacted how the results were generated on the map.
-Even though we had given the participants a brief overview of each parameter, they developed a more nuanced understanding by experimenting with them (e.g., the degree of numeric change causing the degree of visual change on the map).
-Participants also found the results to be more interpretable because they were able to ground these empirical findings within their local and contextual knowledge of different neighborhoods.
 Several community members and technical experts unexpectedly sought to compare different maps simultaneously, causing frustration for some participants.
 However, a few quickly addressed the issue by using the `snipping tool' to capture and preserve the current map before generating a new one.
 As participants engaged with the maps and understood the underlying data, they started to raise concerns regarding issues such as speed traps, racial profiling in low-income areas, and policing disparities between suburban and inner-city regions.
 Here, the application acted as a boundary object that facilitated participants in brainstorming issues and initiating discussions with the researchers.
 However, some participants found the tool useful if operated in the public interest, envisioning it as a resource to learn about different neighborhoods.
-For example, a participant suggested using the tool to decide whether to purchase garage parking in areas prone to car thefts.
-By engaging and deliberating with the application, participants were able to develop an informed mistrust of the AI tool, i.e. - they were able to think of use cases where the AI can be used responsibly and inform decision-making but also articulated scenarios where the application could do harm (e.g., racial profiling).
-In sum, this study provides further evidence that integrating user control into intuitive AI applications that leverage local and contextual knowledge can effectively anchor AI concepts and educate community members.
+For example, a participant suggested using the tool to figure out if a neighborhood was prone to car thefts and subsequently decide whether to purchase garage parking. \textbf{By engaging and deliberating with the application, participants were able to develop an informed mistrust of the AI tool, i.e. - they were able to think of use cases where the AI can be used responsibly and inform decision-making but also articulated scenarios where the application could do harm (e.g., racial profiling)}.
+In sum, this study provides further evidence that integrating user control into intuitive ADS that leverages local and contextual knowledge can effectively anchor AI concepts and educate community members.
 This is particularly significant given the expanding research focus on public interest technology \cite{stapleton2022has, aragon2020civic, mccord2023beyond}, community-driven AI \cite{hadley2022covid, kuo2023understanding, stapleton2023seeing}, and expanding participation in AI design \cite{delgado2023participatory, zhang2010detecting, kuo2023understanding} within the SIGCHI community.